tfredrich/Syntaxe/README.md

 -------------------------------

 --This option enables POJO validations without requiring extension or implementation, using annotations and the ValidationEngine to accomplish validation.
+In the case of numerics, this works equally well with primitives and object types (e.g. double/Double, float/Float, int/Integer).

 ```java
 public class MyValidatableClass